aoayhan/Rideshare/README.md

 # Rideshare Application
-A rideshareing application focusing on concurrency and proper lock implementation.

 My main starts with some input checks.
 First, if there are 3 inputs.
 The program, team a fans and team b fans.
 Then, it checks if the fans are < 0, if there are even numbers of fans from each team and if the sum of fans can be divided by 4.
 If any of these fail, the program returns with 1, 2 or 3(for each error).
 Then threads are created, and we use the functions.